fleetdm/fleet/handbook/security.md

 * Our devices should give contributors the freedom to work from anywhere.
 * To allow maximum freedom in where and how we work, we assume that "Safe" networks do not exist.
 Contributors should be able to work on a coffee shop's Wi-Fi as if it were their home or work network.
-* To limit the impact on user experience, we do not dictate security configurations unless the security benefit is significant (only if it dramatically reduces risk for the company, customers, or open source users).
+* To limit the impact on user experience, we do not dictate security configurations unless the security benefit is significant (only if it dramatically reduces the risk for the company, customers, or open source users).
-* By using techniques such as Two-Factor Authentication (2FA), code reviews, and more, we can further empower contributors to work comfortably from any location - on any network.
+* By using techniques such as Two-Factor Authentication (2FA), code reviews, and more, we can further empower contributors to work comfortably from anywhere - on any network.

 ### macOS devices
 > *Find more information about the process of implementing security on the Fleet blog.
 The first [Tales from Fleet security: securing the startup](https://blog.fleetdm.com/tales-from-fleet-security-securing-the-startup-448ea590ea3a) article covers the process of securing our laptops.*

 We use configuration profiles to standardize security settings for our Mac devices.
-We use [CIS Benchmark for macOS 12](https://www.cisecurity.org/benchmark/apple_os) as our configuration baseline and adapt it to:
+We use [CIS Benchmark for macOS 12](https://www.cisecurity.org/benchmark/apple_os) as our configuration baseline and adapt it to
 * suit a remote team.
 * balance the need for productivity and security.
 * limit the impact on the daily use of our devices.